Monarchy: Other European constitutional monarchies

-European semi constitutional monarchies
+European semi-constitutional monarchies

 A semi-constitutional monarchy is a monarchy where the monarch rules according to a democratic constitution but still retains substantial powers.
-The Principality of Liechtenstein and the Principality of Monaco are European semi constitutional monarchies.
+The Principality of Liechtenstein and the Principality of Monaco are European semi-constitutional monarchies.
 For example, the 2003 Constitution referendum gave the Prince of Liechtenstein the power to veto any law that the Landtag (parliament) proposes, while the Landtag can veto any law that the Prince tries to pass.
 The prince can appoint or dismiss any elective member or government employee.
-However, he is not an absolute monarch, as the people can call for a referendum to end the monarch's reign.
-When Hereditary Prince Alois threatened to veto a referendum to legalize abortion in 2011, it came as a surprise because the prince had not vetoed any law for over 30 years.
 The prince of Monaco has simpler powers; he cannot appoint or dismiss any elective member or government employee to or from his or her post, but he can elect the minister of state, government council and judges.
-Both Albert II, Prince of Monaco, and Hans-Adam II, Prince of Liechtenstein, are theoretically very powerful within their small states, but they have very limited power compared to the Islamic monarchs (see below).
-They also own huge tracts of land and are shareholders in many companies.

 Monarchies in the Muslim world

 The monarchies of the Kingdom of Bahrain, the Brunei Darussalam, the Hashemite Kingdom of Jordan, the State of Kuwait, Malaysia, the Kingdom of Morocco, the Sultanate of Oman, the State of Qatar, the Kingdom of Saudi Arabia, and the United Arab Emirates generally retain far more powers than their European or Commonwealth counterparts.
-Brunei Darussalam, Oman, and Saudi Arabia remain absolute monarchies; Bahrain, Kuwait, and United Arab Emirates are classified as mixed, meaning there are representative bodies of some kind, but the monarch retains most of his powers.
-Jordan, Malaysia, and Morocco are constitutional monarchies, but their monarchs still retain more substantial powers than European equivalents.
+Brunei, Oman, and Saudi Arabia are absolute monarchies; Bahrain, Kuwait, Qatar and United Arab Emirates are classified as mixed, meaning there are representative bodies but the monarch retains most of his powers.
+Jordan, Malaysia, and Morocco are constitutional monarchies.

 East and Southeast Asian constitutional monarchies

-The kingdoms of Bhutan, Cambodia, Thailand, and Japan are constitutional monarchies where the monarch has a limited or merely ceremonial role.
+The Kingdom of Bhutan, the Kingdom of Cambodia, the Kingdom of Thailand, and Japan are constitutional monarchies where the monarch has a limited or merely ceremonial role.
 Bhutan made the change in 2008.
 Cambodia had its own monarchy after independence from the French colonial empire, but it was deposed after the Khmer Rouge came into power.
 The monarchy was subsequently restored in the peace agreement of 1993.
-Thailand transitioned into a constitutional monarchy over the course of the 20th Century.
-Japan has had a monarchy, an emperor, according to legend, since Emperor Jimmu (reigned 660-585 BCE), making it the world's oldest existing monarchy.
-After their defeat in the Second World War, Japan made great strides in limiting the power of the Emperor, giving most of it to the democratically elected National Diet.
+Thailand transitioned into a constitutional monarchy over the course of the 20th century.
+Japan has had a monarchy, an emperor, according to legend, since Emperor Jimmu (reigned 660–585 BCE), making it the world's oldest existing monarchy.
+After their defeat in the Second World War, Japan was forced into limiting the power of the Emperor, giving almost all of it to the National Diet.